 The net worth of the District Council is shown in the Balance Sheet.
-It has increased by £29.32m from 31 March 2021.
+It has increased by £29.59m from 31 March 2021.

-Property, Plant and Equipment value has increased by \pounds 6.3m to \pounds 114.2m including surplus assets, with additions of \pounds 1.4m, depreciation of \pounds 2.4m, overall net upward revaluations of \pounds 4.3m.
-Investment Property value has risen by \pounds 1.7m to \pounds 59.7m due to \pounds 1.8m in net gains from fair value adjustments, \pounds 0.1m additions and \pounds 0.2m disposal in year.
+Property, Plant and Equipment value has increased by £6.3m to £114.2m including surplus assets, with additions of £1.4m, depreciation of £2.4m, overall net upward revaluations of £4.3m.
+Investment Property value has risen by £1.7m to £59.7m due to £1.8m in net gains from fair value adjustments, £0.1m additions and £0.2m disposal in year.

-The net pension asset increased by £5.7m from a net pension surplus of £31.0m at 31 March 2021 to a net pension surplus of £36.7m at 31 March 2022.
+The net pension asset increased by £5.2m from a net pension surplus of £31.0m at 31 March 2021 to a net pension surplus of £36.2m at 31 March 2022.
 The value of assets decreased less than the decrease in liabilities from changes in the financial assumptions on salaries, inflation and future liability discounts used by the Actuary.
 This position is a snapshot of the actuarial assessment at the Balance Sheet date and does not mean that the pension fund will remain in surplus in the future.
 Asset values of the fund can decrease and the liabilities can also significantly increase in the future.

-A full triennial valuation of the Fund was undertaken at 31 March 2022 and the employer contribution rates were agreed for the three years from 1 April 2023.
-The contribution rate for 2022/23 is 18%.
+A full triennial valuation of the Fund was undertaken at 31 March 2019 and revised employer contribution rates were agreed for the three years from 1 April 2020.
+The contribution rate was 19% in 2021/22, and will reduce to a contribution rate of 18% in 2022/23.
 The Council relies on and places assurance on the professional judgement of the Actuary and the assumptions used to calculate this actuarial valuation.
 Full details of the movement in the liability are shown in note 30.

-The level of usable capital and revenue Reserves increased by £8.56m to £66.9m during 2021/22.
-The Council's level of General Reserves held at 31 March 2022 stands at £23.3m.
+The level of usable capital and revenue Reserves increased by £9.38m to £67.8m during 2021/22.
+The Council's level of General Reserves held at 31 March 2022 stands at £24.2m.
 Given our intention to become financially independent in the medium term, our reserves will enable us to invest in transformation as well as mitigate against any financial uncertainty from the multiple and various risks faced.
 A policy was developed during 2017 for the New Homes Bonus reserve to strengthen the Council's ability to generate income from appropriate investments in order to receive income to support future service delivery and secure the delivery of infrastructure to serve the needs of the district's residents.
 Further details on reserves can be found in note 19.